brendt/stitcher.io/src/data/guide/setting-up.md

 ### Development setup

 The developer controller can be used to generate a single URL on-the-fly.
-Thus enabling a developer to make changes to data entries, configs, templates, css, etc.; and see these changes in real-time, without the need of manually generating the website again.
+Thus enabling a developer to make changes to data entries, configs, templates, css, etc.; and see those changes in real-time, without the need of manually generating the website again.

 **Note:** This approach takes a bit more rendering time, so web pages will be slower.